 Staurolite

-Blue circles mark garnet and green circles staurolite grains.
+Blue circles mark garnet and green circles staur. grains.
 Sand sample is from the Mediterranean Coast of France (Rayol-Canadel-sur-Mer).
 Other grains are quartz, K-feldspar, and plagioclase.
-The width of the view is 10 mm.
+Width of view 10 mm.

 2 comments to Staurolite